-SCTS3107 Women and Science Staff Contact: Nessy Allen CP15 S1 HPW2 Prerequisite: As for HPST2106 A series of seminars on: the constraints and opportunities facing women scientists; an historical survey of women scientists, including some eminent Australians; the philosophical issues and implications for social policy raised by women's participation in science.
+SCTS3107 Women and Science Staff Contact: Nessy Allen CP15 S1 HPW3 Prerequisite: As for HPST2106 A series of seminars on: the constraints and opportunities facing women scientists; an historical survey of women scientists, including some eminent Australians; the philosophical issues and implications for social policy raised by women's participation in science.
 Assessment: Seminar presentations, essays, class participation.
-SCTS3108 Technological Development in 20th-Century Australia Staff Contact: George Bindon CP15 S2 HPW3 Prerequisite: As for SCTS1106 Note/s: Not offered in 1996.
-Excluded 62.246.
+SCTS3108 Technological Development in 20th-Century Australia Staff Contact: George Bindon CP15 S2 HPW3 Prerequisite: As for SCTS1106 Note/s: Not offered in 1997.
 The historical development of technology in Australia during the 20th century, with focus on three key dimensions: linkage between scientific research, industrial development, and economic growth; technological change and its impact on Australian society; the distinctive feature of Australia's geopolitical situation.
-SCTS3109 Society, Technological Hazards, and Environmental Management Staff Contact: Paul Brown CP15 S1 HPW3 Prerequisite: SCTS1106 or completion of Level I science science subjects totalling at least 60 Credit Points Concerns over risks associated with technological and environmental hazards.
+SCTS3109 Society, Technological Hazards, and Environmental Management Staff Contact: Gavan McDonell CP15 S1 HPW3 Prerequisite: SCTS1106 or completion of Level I science science subjects totalling at least 60 Credit Points Note/s: Not offered in 1997.
+Concerns over risks associated with technological and environmental hazards.
 The present anxieties over social control and the relations between ethics and politics.
 Institutional and global aspects of environmental management in relation to hazards such as toxic wastes, genetic engineering, ozone hole; international negotiation.
-SCTS3116 The Political Economy of Energy and Sustainable Development Staff Contact: Paul Brown CP15 S2 HPW3 Prerequisite: As for SCTS3109 Note/s: Excluded 62.222U.
-Not offered in 1996.
+SCTS3116 The Political Economy of Energy and Sustainable Development Staff Contact: Gavan McDonnell CP15 S2 HPW3 Prerequisite: As for SCTS3109 Note/s: Not offered in 1997.
 Energy, force, work, and power; social construction of energy use; the 'energy' crisis; energy use and climate change; introduction to environmental economics; institutional power and market arrangements for energy; environmental management.
 International relations and issues in energy use and control.
 Assessment: Essays, tests, tutorials.

+SCST3117

-SCST3117 Technology, Globalization, and the Role of the State Staff Contact: George Bindon CP15 S2 HPW3 Prerequisite: Completion of SCTS subjects totalling at least 30 Credit Points Note/s: Not offered in 1996.
-Excluded 62.3003.
+Technology, Globalization, and the Role of the State Staff Contact: George Bindon

+CP15 S2 HPW3

+Prerequisite: Completion of SCTS subjects totalling at least 30 Credit Points

+Note/s: Not offered in 1997.

 An analysis of the interaction between technology, economic growth, and the internationalism of industry; the growing pressure on the State to adopt an increasingly interventionist role.
-SCTS3119 Reading Option in Science and Technology Studies Staff Contact: Randall Albury CP15 S1 or S2 HPW3 Prerequisite: As for HPST2106 and permission of Head of School Students wishing to work in an area not covered by an existing subject may apply to the School to take a reading option.
+SCTS3119 Reading Option in Science and Technology Studies Staff Contact: David Miller CP15 S1 or S2 HPW3 Prerequisite: As for HPST2106 and permission of Head of School Students wishing to work in an area not covered by an existing subject may apply to the School to take a reading option.
 Approval of a program for a reading option will depend on its suitability, and the availability of a staff member to undertake supervision.
-SCTS3126 The Social Construction of the Environment: Botany Bay and the Sydney Region Staff Contact: Paul Brown CP15 S2 HPW2 Prerequisite: Three subjects from the following: GEOG1051, GEOG2081, GEOG2102, GEOG3211, GEOG3062, GEOG3042, HPST3108, SCTS3106, SCTS3109, SCTS3116 Note/s: Excluded SCTS3020.
+SCTS3126 Society and Environmental Process: Botany Bay in the Sydney Region Staff Contact: Gavan McDonell CP15 S2 HPW3 Prerequisite: Three subjects from the following: GEOG1051, GEOG2081, GEOG2102, GEOG3211, GEOG3062, GEOG3042, HPST3108, SCTS3106, SCTS3109, SCTS3116 Note/s: Excluded SCTS3020.